-Mr. Pershall has won First Prize in several international competitions, including the George London Award, the Gerda Lissner Competition, the Jensen Foundation, the Marcello Giordani Foundation, the New Jersey Verismo Competition, the Connecticut Opera Guild Competition, and the Hugo Kauder Competition for Voice.
-He is also the recipient of several awards from other prestigious competitions such as The Metropolitan Opera National Council Auditions, the Giulio Gari Foundation, the Opera Index Competition, the Licia Albanese-Puccini Foundation and the National Bel Canto Vocal Competition.
+Mr. Pershall has won First Prize in several international competitions, including the George London Award, the Gerda Lissner Competition, the Marcello Giordani Foundation, the Fritz and Lavinia Jensen Foundation Competition, the New Jersey Verismo Competition, the Connecticut Opera Guild Competition, the Hugo Kauder Competition for Voice, the Presser Music Foundation Award, and the Thomas Stewart Award for Vocal Excellence.
+He is also the recipient of several awards from other prestigious competitions such as the Metropolitan Opera National Council Auditions, the Giulio Gari Foundation, the Opera Index Competition, the Licia Albanese-Puccini Foundation, and the National Bel Canto Vocal Competition.

 IMG Artists is thrilled to welcome the “magnificent…show-stealing” (Oberbayerisches Volksblatt) baritone David Pershall to its roster for General Management, North America.
 He will be represented by Vice President and Artist Manager Sam Snook from the company’s New...